sumowll/BD4H-Bootcamp/web/spark-mllib.md

 which show version and distribution of the python installation you are using.
 Here we pre-installed [Anaconda](https://www.continuum.io/downloads)

 ## Load and split data
-Now we can load data and split it into training and testing set in similar way as above MLlib approach.
+Now we can load data and split it into training and testing set in similar way as the MLlib approach.
 ```python
 from sklearn.cross_validation import train_test_split
 from sklearn.datasets import load_svmlight_file